 Run Long Construction Co., Ltd. (the "Company") was incorporated in January 1977 as a company limited by shares under the Company Act of the Republic of China (R.O.C.).
 The Company's registered address is 8F., No. 267, Lequn 2nd Rd., Zhongshan Dist., Taipei City 104, Taiwan (R.O.C.).
 On August 3, 1994, the Company's shares were listed on the Taiwan Stock Exchange (TWSE).
-The Company primarily engages in the business of construction, sales, leasing of residential and commercial buildings.
+The consolidated financial statements of the Company as of and for the year ended December 31, 2021 comprise the Company and its subsidiaries (together referred to as the "Group" and individually as "Group entities").
+The Group primarily engages in the business of construction, sales, leasing of residential and commercial buildings.
+Please refer to note 14 for the Group's main business activities.

-(2) Approval date and procedures of the financial statements:
+(2) Approval date and procedures of the consolidated financial statements:

-The parent company only financial statements were authorized for issue by the Board of Directors on March 14, 2022.
+The accompanying consolidated financial statements were authorized for issue by the Board of Directors on March 14, 2022.